ReliefApplications/bms_front/src/app/model/README.md

 ## Sharing resources fairly : The Distribution

 A Distribution is a way to share commodities (Food, cash, vouchers etc.) in a certain place at a certain time, according to some vulnerability criteria.
-A distribution contains beneficiaries, targetting them individually or as members of a household (precised by the type field, as a DistributionType).
+A distribution contains beneficiaries, targetting them individually or as members of a household (precised by the "type" field, as a DistributionType).
 The threshold corresponds to the minimum selection score a beneficiary must reach to be a part of the distribution.
 This score is calculated with the weight of each selection criteria.

-A criteria contains a field (ex: "Date of Birth"), a condition (ex: ">") and a value (ex: 12-03-1996), and it applies to a kindOfBeneficiary (individual or household).
+A criteria contains a field (eg: "Date of Birth"), a condition (eg: ">") and a value (eg: 12-03-1996), and it applies to a kindOfBeneficiary (individual or household).

 ![Distribution](./uml/distribution.svg)

 ## Beneficiaries in the same family : The household

-A household is a group of beneficiaries, and contains some usefull information as an address, location, livelihood, number of dependents or the answers to some country specific questions.
+A household is a group of beneficiaries, and contains some usefull common information as an address, location, livelihood, number of dependents or the answers to some country specific questions.
 The vulnerabilities of the household is the sum of the vulnerabilities of its members.
-A householdFilters model was also created to be able to filter the very large list of household in the table.
+A householdFilters model was also created to be able to filter the very large list of households in the table.

 Note that a location contains until four different administrations, from the less precise to the more precise.
 For example, adm1 can be a province and adm4 a village in this province.